Jwu44/YourMum/product/task.md

 4. Bug: Access https://yourdai.be/api/auth/user to create and store user

 Expected outcome:
-- api should be accessible, not blocked by cars
+- api should be accessible, not blocked by cors.
 - user is created and stored in the "users" table in mongodb

 Notes: